tfluhr/test-project/docs/chapters/desktop-workflow.md

 **If you meet the system requirements, you can move ahead to the next steps.
 If you don't, try using the online workflow instead.**

-**Open VS Code as an Administrator**

-- Close VS Code if it's currently open
-- Right-click on the VS Code program icon
-- Select "Run as Administrator"
-- Login with an Administrator username and password if prompted
-- Open a Terminal again

-**Enable WSL on Your Computer -- In PowerShell, run:**
+**Enable WSL on Your Computer**

+The following command can be copied and pasted into the PowerShell terminal prompt from within VS Code.
+You'll need to be running VS Code as an Administrator, as we did [above](#open-a-terminal-in-vs-code-as-an-administrator)).

 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-**Enable Virtual Machine Features -- In PowerShell, run:**
+**Enable Virtual Machine Features**

+In the same PowerShell terminal prompt from within VS Code, run:

 ```
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart